jianli/git-playback/README.md

-Git playback is a command-line utility to play back, commit by commit, the history of any git-controlled file.
+Git playback is a command-line utility to play back or step through, commit by commit, the history of any git-controlled file.

 ## Installation
 ```sh